solgaxx/Fire-Game/README.md

 # FIRE-GAME
-🔥 Welcome to the Firefighter Plane Rescue Game repository!
+🔥 Welcome to the Firefighter Plane Rescue Game repository

-🔥 This game was a course project at UD
+🔥 This game was a class project at UD in Introduction to Python

  In this game, you take on the responsibility of controlling a nimble firefighter plane equipped with a water tank.
 Your objective is to put out as many   fires as possible and prevent the flames from consuming the entire forest.
 With a bird's-eye view of the forest, you must strategically maneuver your plane to drop water over the hotspots, effectively dousing the flames and preventing the fire from spreading further.